"Here's to words like courage, sacrifice, discipline, glory, maimed, dead. Here's to war." Joe Frank on war. [more inside]

 The UK Peace Index [PDF], a new publication from The Institute for Economics and Peace (IEP), has produced a startling new headline: against public perceptions of crime, both crime and homicide have fallen significantly.
 The fall over the last decade has resulted in the UK homicide rate now being roughly equivalent to that of the Western European average, and it is now at its lowest level since 1978. [more inside]

+Let's Show Them: We're NOT Going To War.
 "WHY THE CONVOCATION?
 This is one of the most effective means for Wisconsin students to serve notice, along with 1,000,000 other students, that WE'RE NOT GOING TO WAR -- ever again!"
 A protest handbill from the University of Wisconsin, announcing a campus-wide peace demonstration, on April 11, 1940.
 From the UW Library's compendium of resources on protests and social action at UW-Madison from 1910 through the end of the 20th century.

+Coyote Man, Mr. President & the Gunfighters.
 A prose poem, written by Gary Snyder, that should be required reading for whoever is in the White House on January 20.

+Arno Michaels used to be the worst kind of asshole.
 Now he's working to help others not be that kind of asshole. [more inside]

 Rafael Aguilar always wanted to make a difference, and for more than two years the he has done just that in eastern Europe.
 On Monday, the 25-year-old returned to Bregovo, Bulgaria, where he has been teaching English to students in grades 1 through 12, to extend his stay for a third - and final - year as a Peace Corps volunteer.
 He plans to continue working toward improving his students’ understanding of the English language.
 Aguilar’s return to the village of 1,500 residents that he has called home since 2009 comes weeks after he made a star appearance on X Factor Bulgaria singing in Bulgarian. [more inside]